CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples throughout — from model building to sampling, diagnostics, predictions, and model comparison.
-Specific parameter values and concrete function calls are given rather than vague descriptions.
+The skill provides fully executable, copy-paste ready code examples throughout — model building, sampling, diagnostics, predictions, and multiple model patterns.
+Script invocations are concrete with specific function names and parameters.

 3 / 3